 If your child seems tentative about going back to school, engage them in a dialogue to pinpoint their specific concerns.
 Are they concerned about a potentially tough teacher?
 Is the thought of harder subjects making them anxious?
 Are they worried about a bully?

-Approximately 60 percent of kids don't tell an adult if they are being bullied.
-"Many kids don't report it because they worry that nothing will be done or that they will be partially blamed," explains Matt Woolley, PhD, child and adolescent psychologist with University of Utah Health's Neuropsychiatric Institute.
+Approximately 60% of kids don't tell an adult if they are being bullied.
+"Many kids don't report it because they worry that nothing will be done or that they will be partially blamed," says Matt Woolley, PhD, a child and adolescent psychologist at Huntsman Mental Health Institute.

 Get in the Daily and Nightly Groove

 Use the last few weeks of summer vacation to ease kids into a consistent school-day routine.
-"Stress and life changes associated with going back to school can bring on nightmares," cautions Dr. Benjamin Chan.
-Re-establish your child's school-year sleep routine by ensuring she's in bed early and rises at her school-day time.
+"Stress and life changes associated with going back to school can bring on nightmares," says Benjamin Chan, MD, a child and adolescent psychiatrist in the Department of Psychiatry at the Spencer Fox Eccles School of Medicine.
+Re-establish your child's school-year sleep routine by ensuring they’re in bed early and rises at their school-day time.